Skip to main content

 1. You're done!
 The clothes should now be be properly attached to your avatar when you upload or go into play mode.
 In rare circumstances, some clothing may require changes in the Advanced Settings section of Armature Link.
 Join the VRCFury discord if you have questions.

-B. Linking the blendshapes (optional)
+B. Linking the Blendshapes (optional)

-If the clothing has blendshapes with the same names as the ones on the avatar's body, you can link them automatically.
+If the clothing has Blendshapes with the same names as the ones on the avatar's body, you can link them automatically.

-1. Add a Blendshape Link to the VRC Fury component you made earlier.
+1. Add a VRCFury | Blendshape Link component below the Armature Link component you made earlier.

 image